 - 4 ea.
 71/2" x 19" panels doubled up for the bases

 "Everything else" is 4" wide by however long.
 With all of the parts being the same width, it doesn't matter if it was cut perfectly to size.
 The 4" parts are all cut with the same setup on the table saw.
 They have to fit.
 If you need to change the internal volume of the enclosures, this is the easiest dimension to manipulate.
 Here is the cutlist for the speaker enclosures.
 The 4" parts are cut 477/8" long because I can't fit 8' in my car and the cutlist software won't allow me to specify "just cut them in half".

-The core is wide enough at 51/2" that the drivers could just be mounted directly on it, but that would be ugly.
+The core is wide enough at 51/2" that the mid and high drivers could just be mounted directly on it, but that would be ugly.

 The sides, top, bottom and rear panel were all assembled as a unit, leaving the front open.
 The holes for the woofers were made after the core box was assembled, as were the holes for mounting the grilles and maple panels.
 The enclosures are mirror images, so they will be symetrical in the listening room.

 The side panels were supposed to just clip on with grille fasteners, which only have give in one direction, and are stiff in the other.
 The ball on the end likes to break off.
 I won't be doing that again.

 I painted the exposed portions of the box with stone paint.
 Dark brown and black.
 This stone paint is different.
 It takes two coats, but the second coat can be applied anytime.
 The dry time is 24 hours, but it stays slightly sticky for days.
 It doesn't smell nearly as bad as regular paint, and appears to be lumps of paint suspended in a solvent like mineral spirits, which does not dissolve the lumps, but evaporates leaving them on the surface.
 Now they have gallon cans that you can use with a roller.
 That would have been much easier to use.